-No. 1.
-The Association shall be composed of Ordained Ministers, Deacons and members of the different Churches, chosen as delegates, and not to exceed Three (3) from each Church.
-Delegates producing letters with sufficient Minute funds from any Church in our Association, shall be entitled to a seat.

-2. Letters from the different churches are to express their number in fellowship, the number received by experience, letters of recommendations, the number dismissed, excluded, restored and those who have died since the last Association.

-3. Members thus chosen are to be called the Rich Mountain Association of Free Will Baptists, being composed of churches in Western Arkansas and Eastern Oklahoma.
+- No. 1.
+The Association shall be composed of Ordained Ministers, Deacons and members of the different Churches, chosen as delegates, and not to exceed three (3) from each Church.
+Delegates producing letters with sufficient Minute funds from any Church in our Association, shall be entitled to a seat. - 2.
+Letters from the different churches are to express their number in fellowship, the number received by experience, letters of recommendations, the number dismissed, excluded, restored and those who have died since the last Association. - 3.
+Members thus chosen are to be called the Rich Mountain Association of Free Will Baptists, being composed of churches in Western Arkansas and Eastern Oklahoma.
 The Association to have no power to lord it over God's heritage, nor to have ecclesiastical power over the churches; reserving the right to withdraw from any church becoming disorderly.

-Provided, however, the Association shall have the power for a good cause, to revoke the license or credentials of any minister, licensed or ordained by any church within its jurisdiction, and exclude the delegates from its sessions when they or their church are disorderly, or fail to keep a good report.

-- 4. The Association shall have a Moderator, Clerk and Treasurer, who are to be chosen by the suffrage of the members present. - 5.
-Newly constituted churches may be admitted to the Association by petitioning by letter, and delegates if orderly and orthodox; the Association may receive them by giving the hand of fellowship. - 6.
-No question from any church shall come under the consideration of the Association, unless it has first been discussed in its own church. - 7.
-Every motion made and seconded shall be considered by the Association, except it be withdrawn by the member who made it. - 8.
-It shall be the duty of the Clerk to keep a regular file of the minutes of the Association in a book to be kept by the Association for that purpose. - 9.
+Provided, however, the Association shall have the power for a good cause, to revoke the license or credentials of any minister, licensed or ordained by any church within its jurisdiction, and exclude the delegates from its sessions when they or their church are disorderly, or fail to keep a good report. - 4.
+The Association shall have a Moderator, Clerk and Treasurer, who are to be chosen by the suffrage of the members present. - 5.
+Newly constituted churches may be admitted to the Association by petitioning by letter, and delegates if orderly and orthodox; The Association may receive them by giving the hand of fellowship. - 6.
+No question from any church shall come under the consideration of the Association, unless it has first been discussed by its own church. - 7.
+Every motion made and seconded shall be considered by the Association, except it be withdrawn by the member who made it.

+- 8. It shall be the duty of the Clerk to keep a regular file of the minutes of the Association in a book to be kept by the Association for that purpose. - 9.
 When a minister of this Association shall be charged with preaching any doctrine, other than the Free Will doctrine, by any church or member of a church, the charge will be proven, or dropped, within a period of two years. - 10.
-Dealing With Disorderly Members-If I see my brother in a fault, I should go to him and try to restore him.
+Dealing with disorderly members-If I see my brother in a fault, I should go to him and try to restore him.
 But if he will not hear me, then I should take one or two others, and if he neglects to hear them also, then take him to the church, and let the church deal with him as a disorderly member.
 For Paul said that if a man be overtaken in a fault, let him that is spiritual restore such one, in the spirit of meekness, considering thyself, less thou also be tempted.

-Bear ye one another's burdens, and so fulfill the law of Christ.-Gal.
-6:1-2; Matt.
+Bear ye one another's burdens, and so fulfill the law of Christ.-Gal, 6:1-2; Matt.
 18:15-18.

-Be it resolved that our association and fifth Sunday meeting can organize with two (2) or more churches present.

-12. Amendments to the constitution may be made by a majority vote of the members present.
+- 11. Be it resolved that our association and fifth Sunday meetings can organize with two (2) or more churches present. - 12.
+Amendments to the constitution may be made by a majority vote of the members present.

-RULES OR ORDINATION
+RULES OF ORDINATION